vinnicc/dota/README.md

     $ bundle

-Or install it yourself as:
+Or install it in your local repository:

-    $ gem install dota
+    $ gem install dota -v 0.0.21

 ## Usage